gchilton1102/PRS-Pipeline/README.md

 * These files include the following unlabelled columns: rsid, base position, A1, A2, posterior effect size estimate

+* This data is what is used to generate individual polygenic risk scores

+* They will be used as input for the All of Us Validation step

 ## All of Us Validation and Testing Steps

 * `06_Validation.txt` to output Validation weights